TimoGo/hcloud-command-tree/README.md

 # hcloud-command-tree
-each hcloud command/subcommand a single directory
+each hcloud command/subcommand a single, empty directory

 ```